James Watson: Interactions with Rosalind Franklin and Raymond Gosling

-In recent years, Watson has garnered controversy in the popular and scientific press for his "misogynistic treatment" of Franklin and his failure to properly attribute her work on DNA.
+In a 1954 article, Watson and Crick acknowledged that, without Franklin's data, "the formulation of our structure would have been most unlikely, if not impossible".
 In The Double Helix, Watson later admitted that "Rosy, of course, did not directly give us her data.
-For that matter, no one at King's realized they were in our hands."
+For that matter, no one at King's realized they were in our hands".
+In recent years, Watson garnered controversy in the popular and scientific press for his "misogynist treatment" of Franklin and his failure to properly attribute her work on DNA.
 According to one critic, Watson's portrayal of Franklin in The Double Helix was negative, giving the impression that she was Wilkins' assistant and was unable to interpret her own DNA data.
 Watson's accusation was indefensible since Franklin told Crick and Watson that the helix backbones had to be on the outside.
-From a 2003 piece in Nature:
+From a 2003 piece by Brenda Maddox in Nature:

+Robert P. Crease remarks that "[Franklin] was close to figuring out the structure of DNA, but did not do it.
+The title of 'discoverer' goes to those who first fit the pieces together".
+Jeremy Bernstein rejects that Franklin was a "victim" and states that "[Watson and Crick] made the double-helix scheme work.
+It is as simple as that".
+Matthew Cobb and Nathaniel C. Comfort write that "Franklin was no victim in how the DNA double helix was solved" but that she was "an equal contributor to the solution of the structure".

 A review of the correspondence from Franklin to Watson, in the archives at CSHL, revealed that the two scientists later exchanged constructive scientific correspondence.
 Franklin consulted with Watson on her tobacco mosaic virus RNA research.
 Franklin's letters were framed with the normal and unremarkable forms of address, beginning with "Dear Jim", and concluding with "Best Wishes, Yours, Rosalind".
 Each of the scientists published their own unique contributions to the discovery of the structure of DNA in separate articles, and all of the contributors published their findings in the same volume of Nature.
 These classic molecular biology papers are identified as: Watson J. D. and Crick F. H. C. "A Structure for Deoxyribose Nucleic Acid".
 Nature 171, 737–738 (1953); Wilkins M. H. F., Stokes A. R. & Wilson H. R. "Molecular Structure of Deoxypentose Nucleic Acids".
 Nature 171, 738–740 (1953); Franklin R. and Gosling R. G. "Molecular Configuration in Sodium Thymonucleate".
 Nature 171, 740–741 (1953).